Ani Phyo: Career

-Phyo has always loved to make food of all sorts.
-From an early age, she worked with catering companies to refine her culinary skills.
-Though her background is in complex, gourmet recipes, today, she teaches simple, fast, easy to make recipes using common ingredients.

 SmartMonkey Foods was co-founded by Phyo in 1999 in Los Angeles, CA. SMF started as a catering and events company, hosting gourmet raw food dinners in Hollywood, Santa Monica, and Pasadena, CA. As customer requests increased for packed and prepared foods, the SmartMonkey Foods line of packed dressings, sauces, cheeses, pizza crust, desserts was launched.

 The company moved to Portland, Oregon for 4 years from 2003 to 2006, where it provided catering, packaged prepared foods, classes, retreats, weekly cafes, monthly special events, and their fruit and nut bars called SmartMonkey Bars.
 Clients included Nike, Adidas, Portland Institute of Contemporary Art, and Carnival Cruise Lines, to name a few.

 Phyo sold SmartMonkey Foods, which ceased operations in 2009.

 Phyo moved to San Francisco and founded a multimedia company called SmartMonkey Media, which produced live multimedia events, including the world's first online fashion show, "Fiber", in 1994 Netcast over copper lines before ISDN or T1 lines were available to the U.C.
 Berkeley multicast backbone (known as MBone), this show was attended by a global audience via the internet.

 As an early pioneer of the web, Phyo was a part of San Francisco digital lab, Cyberlab 7, and founder of Dimension 7, where she handled CG work on Virtuosity, the early cyber film starring Denzel Washington and Russell Crowe and produced by Paramount Pictures.
 A partial client list includes Warner Bros.
 (Porno For Pyros tour, Perry Farrell), Yerba Buena Center for the Arts in San Francisco, Microsoft, Pacific Bell, and Ninja Tunes UK.

 Phyo has produced numerous websites, including a 14,000 page rich-media educational site for Simon & Schuster in 1996.
 One ground-breaking project sent video jockeys across the Mediterranean on bicycles with laptops and video cameras.
 The VJs would post their journals online, shoot video and overnight it to Phyo, who would edit them and put them onto the website.
 The VJs would chat online from a different classroom weekly during their journey, and this occurred more than 10 years prior to YouTube and Facebook.

 Her book Return on Design was an early educational book on user-centered interaction design for the Web and wireless technologies which came out of the design and media classes she taught at U.C.
 Berkeley, San Francisco State University, and San Jose State University.
 Phyo owned a web design studio that sold in 1999.

 Phyo has been a consultant for the Disney Channel (convergence TV and web), ABC Family, Gymboree, Electronic Arts, and Apple Inc., among others.
 She lives in Los Angeles, California with her Rhodesian Ridgeback, Kanga.